SDZP2000 - Bread maker PANASONIC - Free user manual and instructions

 Delay timer

-Place measured Ingredients Into bread pan in the top-to-bottom order.
+Place measured ingredients into the bread pan in top-to-bottom order.

 Add additional ingredients or do manual operation.